hearSmart/front-end-code-challenge/README.md

 You are encouraged to include some notes about the aspects you didn't get time to complete and how you would plan to further develop/improve the application given more time.
 Please include them in this readme rather than in an email so that others can see them when we share your work internally.

-We are looking for in your submission:
+What we are looking for in your submission:

 - Good design decisions
 - Creativity